Wae Rebo Traditional Village of Flores, What’s Interesting?

 There are five levels in Mbaru Niang, the first level is called lutur or tent, and is the extended family’s living quarters.
 The second level is called lobo, or attic, where food and goods are stored.
 The third level called lentar is for storing seeds for the coming harvest.
 The fourth level called lempa rae is where food stocks are kept in case of drought.
 And the fifth level, called hekang kode is to place offerings for the ancestors, the most sacred level in the house.

-Upon your arrival in this village, you are not allowed to take photos until you have been greeted by the village elder in one of their Mbaru Niang.
+Upon your arrival in this village, you are not allowed to take photos until the village elder has greeted you in one of their Mbaru Niang.
 After giving your donation for the village to the village elder, you will be served the famous Wae Rebo robusta coffee as a welcome drink.

 2. Penti Ritual Ceremony